ianyfchang/QPC/README.md

   EPIC
   ConsensusTME
   ```
   CIBERSORT is a method which provided an estimation of the abundances of member cell types in a mixed cell population, using gene expression data.
-To use CIBERSORT with this package, you need to register on the cibersort [website](https://cibersortx.stanford.edu/), obtain a license, and download the CIBERSORT source code.
+CIBERSORT cab be run online, you need to register on the cibersort [website](https://cibersortx.stanford.edu/).